forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 - Note: You will need to have either owner, editor or service management roles in the Project in order to enable the API

 1. Enable the  API connector config to Cloud SCC.
-Specifically this means, in the Forseti project server bucket, edit the `configs/forseti_conf_server.yaml`, as follows:
+Specifically, this means in the Forseti project server bucket, edit the `configs/forseti_conf_server.yaml`, as follows: